home-assistant/home-assistant.io/source/_posts/2015-02-24-streaming-updates.markdown

 ---
-layout: post
 title: "Streaming updates"
 description: "The frontend will now get the latest changes pushed while open."
 date: 2015-02-24 22:41:27 0000
 date_formatted: February 24, 2015
 author: Paulus Schoutsen
 author_twitter: balloob
-comments: true
 categories: Release-Notes
 ---

 Home Assistant has learned a new trick to get the latest information from the server: streaming updates.
 No longer will the frontend poll every 30 seconds for updates but instead it will keep a connection open and get the latest changes pushed as soon as they happen.

-A new toggle has been added ot the sidebar to turn streaming updates on and off.
+A new toggle has been added to the sidebar to turn streaming updates on and off.
 This preference will be saved on a per-browser basis using local storage.
 The toggle will also indicate when there is an error setting up a stream after which it will fall back to use polling.

 <p class='img'><img src='/images/screenshots/streaming-updates.png' /></p>

 <!--more-->

 Streaming updates has been implemented using the HTML5 `EventSource` tag.
 Implementation is pretty straight forward as all the reconnection logic will be handled by the event source tag.
-The [server-side code](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/api.py#L90) is 50 lines and the [client-side code](https://github.com/home-assistant/home-assistant-js/blob/master/src/actions/stream.js) is 80 lines of code.
+The [server-side code](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/api/__init__.py) is 50 lines and the client-side code is 80 lines of code.

 All events that happen on the server will now also be sent to the browser.
-This turns any browser running the UI into a fully functioning [slave instance](https://home-assistant.io/developers/architecture/#multiple-connected-instances) of Home Assistant.
+This turns any browser running the UI into a fully functioning [slave instance](/developers/architecture/#multiple-connected-instances) of Home Assistant.
 This opens up new possibilities for Home Assistant components that live completely client-side.

 Implementing EventSource was not without challenges.
 Here are some of the issues that had to be solved: